 We overwork and under rest.
 We think our brains are equipped for constant stimulation and little to no downtime.
 We are so wrong.

 I know first hand how not being in touch with my emotions can wreak havoc on my life.
-10 days after my 30th birthday my longtime friend passed away suddenly.
-I quickly spiraled into a state of mental chaos and made a series of missteps that didn't align with my souls goals.
+10 days after my 30th birthday one of my best friends passed away suddenly.
+I quickly spiraled into a state of mental chaos and made a series of missteps that didn't align with my soul.
 Although I regret none of them I wish I had more tools back then to wake myself up.
 I attracted people and situations that didn't serve me.
 I ignored my intuition because emotionally I was too intoxicated to trust myself and the vision I had for my life.

-I ended up successfully pursuing my dream of a brick & mortar business, but not without enduring a business divorce which was brutal as fuck!
-Yup that situation deserves an F bomb.
+I ended up successfully pursuing my dream of a brick & mortar business, but not without enduring a business divorce which was brutal as fuck at the time!
+Yup, that situation deserves an F bomb.
 Had I realized my decision making was being guided by fear, loneliness, grief and mental exhaustion I could've saved myself and those around me some real heartache.
 But then again I wouldn't be here to share my story with you guys and possibly help you avoid some of the same hurdles.

 So where do we start to sober up?
 What if we took some time out to learn coping mechanisms that could help make our daily life more blissful?